 COVID-19 has been a watershed moment in world history.
 Across the globe, millions have died, industries have collapsed, and seemingly endless lockdowns have transformed our daily lives.

-But science is leading the fightback against the coronavirus, and a host of remarkable women are spearheading this charge.
+But science led the fightback against the coronavirus, and a host of remarkable women spearheaded this charge.
 To mark this year’s International Day of Women and Girls in Science, we celebrate the female figures who are changing the world for the better and inspiring the next generation of female STEM talent.

 1) Dr Kizzmekia Corbett: The Black scientist at the forefront of the COVID vaccine